MK Airlines: History

-Between 1995 and 1996, the headquarters of the airline were located in Nigeria.
-From 1999 onwards, MK Airlines expanded its fleet with cargo configured Boeing 747-200 airliners.
+In 1993, the same year Cargo d'Or left the partnership, MK Airlines brand was adopted.
+From 1996, the headquarters of the airline were relocated in Nigeria and at the same time Flash Airlines operations were fully absorbed.
+From 1999 onwards, MK Airlines expanded its fleet with full-cargo Boeing 747-200 jetliners.
 The last of its DC-8s was put out of service in 2006.